Chandra Prakash Shukla

 Chandra Prakash Shukla (born 5 July 1968) is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh of India.
 He represents the Kaptanganj constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Early life and education

 Shukla was born 5 July 1968 in Basti district of Uttar Pradesh to father Arjun Prasad Shukla.
 On 23 May 1986, he married Asha Shukla, with whom he has two daughters.
-He graduated as a Charted Accountant from Institute of Chartered Accountants of India, New Delhi in 1999.
+He graduated as a Chartered Accountant from Institute of Chartered Accountants of India, New Delhi in 1999.
 Apart from being a chartered accountant, he is the chairman of "Timecity Group".

 Political career

 Shukla has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Kaptanganj constituency and is a member of the BJP.
 In 2017 elections, he defeated Bahujan Samaj Party candidate Ram Prasad Chaudhary by a margin of 6,827 votes.